-Featured bartender: Sarah Jones from Studio Lounge
+Featured bartender: Studio Lounge's Sarah Jones

 It's hard to believe Sarah Jones started bartending two months ago at Studio Lounge, an art gallery and bar (with great lighting!) in Bay View.
 Although this is her first bartending gig, she has the wit and command of someone who has kept bar for a long time.

 Although we stopped in randomly and "interview bombed" her, she took it well.
 Never once did she complain about not being prepared for us or that she didn't think she was photo ready.